-Iceland is one of the best places in the world to see the Northen Lights (a.k.a. the Aurora Borealis).
-The Aurora Borealis takes its name from Aurora, the Roman goddess of dawn, and Boreas, the Greek name for the north wind.
+Iceland is one of the best places in the world to see the Northern Lights (a.k.a. the Aurora Borealis).
 On clear, crisp winter nights in Iceland, you can experience the Northern Lights dancing magically across the sky.
 Seeing this magnificent light show with various colours dancing and twirling before your eyes is nothing short of amazing and each display is totally unique.
 Some say it’s a life-changing event.
 The Northern Lights are one of the biggest draws to visiting Iceland in the winter, the downside being that they are a natural phenomenon and thus elusive and unpredictable.
-Iceland is your winter wonderland where you can experience snow covered waterfalls at every corner, sunrises and sunsets that reflect pink and orange across the sky and pitch-black lava fields covered with a blanket of snow.
-Seeing the Northern Lights would be the cherry on top on top of your winter trip, a bonus to an otherwise amazing adventure with quirky experiences.
+Iceland is a wonderful winter destination where adventures and unique experiences await around every bend.
+Winter is even more special if you are fortunate enough to witness the magical Northern Lights dancing across the sky.
+Seeing the Northern Lights would be the cherry on top of your winter trip, a bonus to an otherwise amazing adventure with quirky experiences.

 What are the Northern Lights?